dvincentwest/radie/doc/source/articles/creating_a_new_visualization.rst

     class XYScatterDemo(base.Visualization):
         """A generic XY scatter visualization"""
         name = "XY Scatter Demo"
-        description = "Generic visualization of XY curves from DataFrame Series" _icon_image = os.path.join(cfg.icon_path, "xyscatter.svg")
+        description = "Generic visualization of XY curves from DataStructure Series" _icon_image = os.path.join(cfg.icon_path, "xyscatter.svg")

 As per the usual, we modify the relevant class variables, tailored to our